L-A-C-Git/Elk-Project/README.md

 | Web-1  | 10.0.0.5   |
 | Web-2  | 10.0.0.6   |

-We have installed the following Beats on these machines:
+The following Beats were installed on these machines:

 - Microbeats.

-These Beats allow us to collect the following information from each machine:
+These Beats allow one to collect the following information from each machine:

 - Filebeat: Collects data about the file system.
 - Metricbeat: Collects machine metrics, such as uptime.